Firewood and Insects

 Description & Biology

-Beetles that infest living or freshly cut trees do not infest dead trees or dry wood.
+Beetles that infest living or freshly-cut trees do not infest dead trees or dry wood.
 However, they can become a nuisance in homes when they emerge from firewood.
 The ideal way to avoid these insects is to cut living hardwood trees in the fall or early spring when the insects are in the overwintering or inactive developmental stage.
-The insects are attracted primarily to the smell of freshly cut trees; therefore, trees cut in the summer are much more likely to be infested.
+The insects are attracted primarily to the scent of freshly-cut trees; therefore, trees cut in the summer are much more likely to be infested.

 In general, firewood from dead trees is more likely to be infested with potentially destructive insects.
 Wood with the bark attached is also more attractive to wood-destroying insects.
 Many insects attack only wood with bark.

 The sooner the firewood is split, the quicker it dries, and the less attractive it is to most insects.
 Wood not split or wood left outside without covering is likely to become infested.
-The best place to store firewood is the woodshed.
+The best place to store firewood is in the woodshed.
 Wood should be kept off the ground and protected from rain and snow.
-Air movement through the wood pile aids in drying.
+Air movement through a woodpile aids in its drying.

 FIREWOOD SHOULD NOT BE TREATED WITH INSECTICIDES!

 When Using Pesticides